 - People often smoke because they're used to a culture of social smoking, especially in people smoking on a night out or in smoking areas.

 Check out this award-winning ad from Thailand, which reveals that smokers had something rather interesting to say when two kids asked them for a light.

 What will happen to my health if I smoke?

 In the short term:

-- Can affect your sports performance - you won't be able to run as fast or as far
+- Smoking effects your sports performance - you won't be able to exercise as well or for as long

-- Can have a negative impact on women who are on the pill
+- Smoking can have negative health effects for people who are on the contraceptive pill (birth control pill)

 In the long term:

 - Lung cancer

 - Short wind sickness